San Antonio Texas Urban Legends & Hainted Places

-San Antonio, Texas is abundant with history from the Battle of the Alamo to the first missionaries who settle to evangelize the local natives.
-With such rich history, it is no wonder that San Antonio Texas is the perfect stage for many ghosts and haunted hot spots.
+San Antonio, Texas, is abundant with history from the Battle of the Alamo to the first missionaries who settle to evangelize the local natives.
+With such a rich history, it is no wonder that San Antonio, Texas is the perfect stage for many ghosts and haunted hot spots.

-Some San Antonio haunted locations are prohibited and some with permission.
-If you decide to do your own ghost investigations in any of the sites mentioned consult with the local owners and be respectful of the places you plan to investigate.
-For further interest in the paranormal check out some of the links to some of the local paranormal groups.
+Some San Antonio haunted locations are prohibited, and some with permission.
+If you decide to do your ghost investigations in any of the sites mentioned, consult with the local owners and be respectful of the places you plan to investigate.
+For further interest in the paranormal, check out some links to local paranormal groups.

-If you’re in the San Antonio or surrounding areas and have a story please post I’d love to read your story.
+Please post if you’re in San Antonio or the surrounding areas and have a story.
+I’d love to read your story.

 San Antonio Haunted Ghost Tracks

-If you are from San Antonio Texas then you must have heard this story as a child.
+If you are from San Antonio, Texas, you must have heard this story as a child.
 The story goes that one day a school bus was on its way to drop off the children when the bus got stuck in the middle of the railroad crossing.

-The bus was struck by an oncoming train and all of the passengers were killed by the speeding train.
+The bus was struck by an oncoming train, and all passengers were killed by the speeding train.
 The date when this bus incident has never really been determined.

 Many who live by the tracks have stated that they have heard children’s laughing and playing at night by the tracks.

 The legend goes if you park your car on neutral, your car will be pushed to the other side by the ghost children.

 Others have put powder on their car’s back and stated that tiny fingerprints appear in their car.
 I had a friend who had done this years back, and he told me there was a line of tiny handprints on the back of his car.
 I’m sure there are skeptics, but just to let you know, they ran a story on this urban legend and debunked a few of the ordinary occurrences.